maelstrom-software/maelstrom/website/content/blog/why-maelstrom/index.md

 +++
 title = "Why Maelstrom?"
-date = 2024-07-22
+date = 2024-09-25
 weight = 0
-draft = true
 +++

 At Maelstrom, our goal is to improve developer productivity.
 We believe that tests are key to writing high-quality, reliable software, and we spend a lot of time thinking about how to make them better.

-We think that there are three important aspects to good tests: Tests should be **fast**, **accessible**, and **reliable**.
+We believe that there are three important aspects to good tests.
+Tests should be **fast**, **accessible**, and **reliable**.

 <!-- more -->